 Note to authors: I do review for some publishers, but if you are interested in getting a book reviewed, doing a email review, or even a guest blog, contact me.
 I am primarily interested in Christian fiction, and other types of Christian books.
 I also like to host giveaways.

-I do prefer physical copies, as I am backlogged with free eBooks that I will never get read.
+I do prefer physical copies, as I never read e-books.

 Also interested in reviewing other items.
 Email: marcus802001(at)yahoo(dot)com